sdr1/R-Intro-Seminar/README.md

+# R Intro Seminar Guide

+The links to the course sections are below, but it's worth reading this brief intro to understand how I've organized it.

 *What is the purpose of this guide?*

 To give you a basic understanding of how data is stored in a computer, how R works, how to compute summary statistics, and basic regressions.
-Since this is a basic guide, assume an asterisk after almost every line.
+Since this is a simple guide, assume an asterisk after almost every line.

 *How the guide is structured*

 Before we get to actual coding, it’s useful to go over some general principles about coding and debugging.
+The best coders are the best debuggers (and the best googlers).
+For a little up front investment, these will save you hours and hours on the back end.
+I know this because I've ignored most of the advice in this guide and have come to regret it.

 If you only care about the actual coding skip to [4 - Basic Coding](https://sdr1.github.io/R-Intro-Seminar/4-basic-coding.html).

 *What is R?*